-It’s such a place of charm that guests might find themselves mingling with day-trippers as they wander the narrow lanes.
+It’s a place of such charm that guests tend to find themselves mingling with day-trippers as they wander the narrow lanes.
 But by night, when the smattering of non-residents has gone, you’ll have the star- and lamp-lit village to yourself.
-It’s great for families, with an array of rooms and apartments sleeping 2-8, plus a 4-bedroom house (Contessa Francesca) that has space for 10.
+It’s great for families, with an array of rooms and apartments sleeping 2-8, plus Contessa Francesca, a 4-bedroom house that has space for 10.
 However, it’d also suit couples, with enough space to guarantee peace and quiet, and a splendid restaurant just outside the walls.

-- A remote, get-away-from-it-all feel, yet within easy driving distance of Arezzo, Florence and the Chianti vineyards
+- It's feels like a remote, get-away-from-it-all retreat, yet you're within an easy drive of Arezzo, Florence and the Chianti vineyards

-- The outdoor pool, set outside the walls and surrounded by fragrant flowers, has great views across the Tuscan countryside
+- Set outside the walls and surrounded by fragrant flowers, the unheated pool has great views across the Tuscan countryside

-- Although comfortable, interiors have an old-fashioned feel; if you’re looking for 5-star style, this isn't the place for you
+- Interiors are comfortable but old-fashioned; if you’re looking for 5-star style, this isn't the place for you

-- No TVs and limited in-room WiFi (a ‘high’ for some), though there is reliable WiFi in the communal lounge
+- Limited in-room WiFi and no TVs, although there is reliable WiFi in the communal lounge

-- You’ll need a car for day trips and to get to other restaurants for a change of scene
+- You’ll need a car for day trips and meals at other restaurants

 Best time to go